 Our “Summer Prep for Teachers” series continues with things you can do now to prepare for the upcoming school year.
-I’ve compiled a list of 5 things that you can DO now to make the start so school a little less stressful.
+I’ve compiled a list of 5 things that you can DO now to make the start of school a little less stressful.

-Experiment with Technology.
 Technology is not only highly engaging for students, but it can also save you time as the educator.
 However, all the technology options may just leave you feeling overwhelmed.
 Summer is a great time to experiment with different programs that you think may work for your classroom.
 I have included a list (not exhaustive) of some technology programs popular with educators today.

 Begin by choosing one new technology program that you can experiment with now.
 Once you feel comfortable with it, create ways to incorporate it into this school year.
 What technology can you prep this summer for the upcoming school year?